Introduction

 Follow Formatting and Submission Requirements

 Make sure to follow the formatting and submission requirements outlined in the RFP or other solicitation documents.
 These requirements can be detailed and specific, so be sure to read them carefully and comply with all instructions.
 We have seen over and over again, “Responses should be no longer than X pages, in Arial size 12 font.”
-When you see this, it’s usually indicative of the first line of defense and most commonly used when the government is expecting a significant number of responses.
+When you see this, it’s usually indicative of the first line of defense and most commonly used when the government expects a significant number of responses.

 Overall, preparing a technical proposal for the federal government requires a thorough understanding of the requirements, a clear and concise writing style, and attention to detail.
-By following these best practices, you can increase your chances of success and stand out from the competition.
-If you need assistance with your government contracting strategy, feel free to reach out to Duwel Dev.